MehediEhteshum/ad-gpo-ou/README.md

 <h2>Create & setup server VM (Domain Controller)</h2>
 After installing VirtualBox, add a new VM.
 To set it up as a DC, pick 'Other Windows (64-bit)' as OS version.
 When the VM is created, go to its settings, enable adapter2 as 'internal network', so that the client machines in the VirtualBox's internal network can use this NIC as a gateway later.
 Adapter1 will remain as 'NAT' to be able to communicate with the internet.
 The system specs can be 2GB RAM, 20GB storage, 2-core processor.</br>
 Then, double-click on the VM.
-Pick the server ISO that was downloaded when prompted.
+Pick the server OS ISO, that was downloaded, when prompted.
 Setup the server with 'server standard evaluation (desktop experience)' to utilize the desktop GUI.
 The other settings should be default.
 </br></br>

 ![DC VM](https://github.com/MehediEhteshum/adds-gpo/blob/main/screenshots/Screenshot%202023-09-17%20235927.png)